Assignment instruction video for the online Global Evangelism course at Nazarene Bible College

 "I absolutely love the fact that the professor takes the time to make videos.
 I felt more connected being able to see a face and have someone talking to me and not just through text." -- Alondra L., Nazarene Bible College student

-Searchable PDF of course textbook
+Searchable PDF of the course textbook

 Incomplete work: "I" grade

-"Incomplete" course work policy at Nazarene Bible College
+"Incomplete" coursework policy at Nazarene Bible College

 An incomplete may only be given if the professor believes the missing work does not require the interaction of other students.